-About 500,000 years ago Homo sapiens birthed in Africa but not from a single founding population.
-It was from gene pool contributions from here and there around the continent most likely starting with Homo heidelbergensis and even throw in some Homo erectus. (the multiregional model)
+About 800,000 years ago Homo sapiens birthed in Africa and Eurasia but not from a single founding population.
+It was from gene pool contributions from here and there around the continent most likely starting with Homo heidelbergensis, Neanderthals and even throw in some Homo erectus. (the multiregional model)

 Keep in mind that evolutionary advances or the changes going forward in time of a species are accomplished through natural selection.
 But in order for that change to be selected it has to be there in the first place.
 So, the first step for a change is gene mutation.
 Gene mutations take place all the time, the vast majority are neutral and don’t have much effect.
 Some create a disadvantage for survival and are bred out of a population.
 However, some are advantageous gene mutations and those are kept in the mix by natural selection.
 That is a quick overview but you get the idea.

 We now have conclusive proof, in the way of stone tools, that early hominins were in central China by around 2.12 million years ago.

 The likely suspect is Homo erectus.
 This means that well over 2 million years ago hominins had made their way out of Africa setting up migration pathways to all the lands of Europe and Asia.
 Let’s face it, if they could walk 7,000 km to Central China from Africa they could walk to Northern Europe and all the places in between.

 It makes sense that this migration was more or less continuous.
 There was never a time when hominins made a collective agreement to stop migrating out of Africa.

 Hominins kept migrating uninterrupted out of Africa starting over 2 million years ago.

 The hominin line is a wandering bunch of folks.
 Because of bipedalism and the cognitive ability to make and use tools they could exploit and survive in just about any geographical area they wandered into.